Common claims questions answered

 - Copies of original receipts that show that you owned the item and its value when you bought it (if possible).

 - If you don’t have an original receipt, we may consider bank statements, valuations or reprinted receipts from the store you bought it from.

 - A document from an appropriate authority confirming the event happened whilst you were overseas.
 For example, if you had your phone stolen from your bag, you'll need to report it to the local police or a relevant authority within 24 hours and get a written report.
 Or if your bags go missing at the airport or hotel, you’ll need a report from the lost luggage department.

 - If you’re claiming for damaged items, we’ll need a repair report from a suitable outlet where you can get the item repaired, including a repair quote.
 Make sure that you keep hold of the damaged item during the claims process.

 If you’re making a claim for specified items, you’ll need to provide us with one of the following:

-- Original receipts that show you purchased the items no more than 12 months before they were specified on your travel insurance policy; or
+- Copies of original receipts that show you purchased the items no more than 12 months before they were specified on your travel insurance policy; or

-- Original receipts, and a current valuation that is dated no more than 12 months before they were specified on your travel insurance policy; or
+- Copies of original receipts, and a current valuation that is dated no more than 12 months before they were specified on your travel insurance policy; or

 - Documents that show the item is specified on your domestic contents insurance policy, and a current valuation.
 The document must be dated no more than 12 months before they were specified on your travel insurance policy.